-- A. Basic Services.
-Subject to the terms and conditions of the Residency and Care Agreement, the following basic services (collectively "Basic Services") are included in the Monthly Service Fee (defined below): - 1.
+A. Basic Services.
+Subject to the terms and conditions of the Residency and Care Agreement, the following basic services (collectively "Basic Services") are included in the Monthly Service Fee (defined below):

 Appliances and Furnishings.
 The Apartments shall include the following appliances and furnishings: window coverings; standard flooring; appliances, including an electric range/self-cleaning oven, refrigerator/freezer with icemaker, garbage disposal, microwave, dishwasher, washer and dryer; smoke and fire detectors; an individual climate control system; an individual hot water heater; a 24-hour emergency call system and other permanent fixtures.
 All other appliances and furnishings for the Apartments not listed above are to be provided by the Resident.
+Utilities.
+Included with residency in an Apartment are heating, air conditioning, water, sewer, gas, electricity, basic cable television, trash removal and pest control.